mutanabbi/chewy/README.md

 Your own Chewy-repository
 =========================
-Lets image you have a few fancy CMake-modules, which you want to share between some of your C++ projects, and GitHub repository named `https://github/solo/han-shot-first.git`.
+Lets imagine you have a few fancy CMake-modules, which you want to share between some of your C++ projects, and GitHub repository named `https://github/solo/han-shot-first.git`.
 So:

     $ git clone https://github/solo/han-shot-first.git hsf